General Assembly of the Organization of American States

-The General Assembly is the supreme decision-making body of the Organization of American States (OAS).
+The General Assembly of the Organization of American States (Asamblea General de la Organización de los Estados Americanos) is the supreme decision-making body of the Organization of American States (OAS).

 The General Assembly came into being as a part of the restructuring of the OAS that took place following adoption of the Protocol of Buenos Aires (signed 27 February 1967; in force as of 12 March 1970), which contained extensive amendments to the Organization's Charter.
 Prior to these changes, the OAS's top body was the Inter-American Conference, which in turn was the successor to the International Conference of American States.

 The Charter requires that the General Assembly convene once every year in a regular session.

 In special circumstances, and with the approval of two-thirds of the member states, the Permanent Council can convene special sessions.

 The Organization's member states take turns hosting the General Assembly on a rotating basis.

 The states are represented at its sessions by their chosen delegates: generally, their ministers of foreign affairs, or their appointed deputies.
 Each state has one vote, and most matters – except for those for which the Charter or the General Assembly's own rules of procedure specifically require a two-thirds majority – are settled by a simple majority vote.

 The General Assembly's powers include setting the OAS's general course and policies by means of resolutions and declarations; approving its budget and determining the contributions payable by the member states; approving the reports and previous year's actions of the OAS's specialized agencies; and electing members to serve on those agencies.